jetsi/waiwhetu/README.md

 # waiwhetu
 =============================================================================

 No PHP security is done in this project bcoz it is the next team work !

-Note: i am not allow to public complete project .. so just uploaded halft of the work
+Note: i am not allowwed to public the complete project .. so just uploaded halft of the work

 =============================================================================